modernappsninja-archive/TkgiInstallEpmc-LAG-PI9606/readme.md

 <img src="media/2020-05-03-16-24-00.png">
 </details>

-#### 2.17 Return to the vSphere web client, expand `Recent Tasks` and verify that the epmc ovf package import is complete.
+#### 2.17 Return to the vSphere web client, expand `Recent Tasks` and verify that the tkgi-mc ovf package import is complete.
 If your OVF Package import is not yet completed, please wait until it completes before proceeding.

 <details><summary>Screenshot 2.17</summary>
 <img src="media/2019-08-24-00-38-15.png">
 </details>

-#### 2.18 From the `Hosts and Clusters` page, navigate to and expand the `RegionA01-MGMT01 > pks-mgmt-01` resource pool, right click `epmc-01a` and select `Power > Power On`.
+#### 2.18 From the `Hosts and Clusters` page, navigate to and expand the `RegionA01-MGMT01 > pks-mgmt-01` resource pool, right click `tkgi-mc-01a` and select `Power > Power On`.

 <details><summary>Screenshot 2.18</summary>
 <img src="media/2019-08-24-01-09-42.png">